The Hector Berlioz Website

 The nervous affliction from which I suffer makes me impressionable to an intolerable degree.
 Given this special occasion, your wonderful music so melted my heart that from scene 5 onwards I could not stop weeping.
 It is a celestial work, far above everything you have written.
 I am transported by it.
 Receive therefore all my congratulations, not for your success, but for the work which deserved it.
 My respectful greetings to Madame Berlioz; to you, my dear Hector, my ever increasing admiration as well as my friendship.

-We would like to express our gratitude to the Association nationale Hector Berlioz for granting us permission to reproduce on this page Humbert Ferrand’s photo from Hector Berlioz – Humber Ferrand: une amitié énigmatique, Cahiers Berlioz No 5, 2004, published by the Association nationale Hector Berlioz.
+We would like to express our gratitude to the Association nationale Hector Berlioz for granting us permission to reproduce on this page Humbert Ferrand’s photo from Hector Berlioz – Humbert Ferrand: une amitié énigmatique, Cahiers Berlioz No 5, 2004, published by the Association nationale Hector Berlioz.

-the texts and images on Berlioz Photo Album pages.
+© (unless otherwise stated) Monir Tayeb and Michel Austin for all the texts and images on Berlioz Photo Album pages.

 All rights of reproduction reserved.